 So can we combine Biblical Creation and Evolution?
 Certainly not—even the creation processes of each view are opposite.
 For example, the Bible says that the order of creation events was the earth then stars, birds then reptiles, and the earth started as water.
 Evolution teaches there were stars and then the earth, reptiles then birds, and the earth started as a fiery mass.
 If we change God’s order of events to “fit” within the parameters of Theistic Evolution, or any other evolutionary theory, then who does that make us?

 And what about human evolution?
 Evolution claims that humans evolved from ape-like creatures hundreds of thousands of years ago.
-The Bible, however, teaches that we were created by God in His own image about 6,000 years ago.
+The Bible, however, teaches that we were created by God in His own image just thousands of years ago.
 Either we were created, or we evolved—can you think of a third option?
 No. Because these views are polar opposites, both cannot be right; one must be true and the other false.

 What about the issue of death?
 Can Biblical creation and evolution share a similar story on even this topic?
 When it comes to the cause of physical death, evolution holds that this is a natural process; the Bible says that the curse of sin caused human and animal death and plant corruption to enter into His perfect creation.
 There is no mention of death until mankind sinned, so you can’t have billions of years of death and decay in the fossil record before Adam and Eve sinned.